kauri-io/Content/Consensys projects/Nethereum.md

 ### Create your app

-Create a project using the .Net CLI (below) or create a project in Visual Studio.
+Create a project using the .Net CLI or create a project in Visual Studio.

 ```shell
 dotnet new console -o NethereumSample